-Observe the appearance of the specimen colour consistency and nature of clear and pale yellow depending on their concentration.
-When left to stand colourless may develop due to the preparation of acidic urine (or) phosphate and carbonates in alkaline urine.
-The presence of uses makes your urine in pink (or) orange colour.
+Observe the appearance of the specimen colour, consistency and nature of the specimen.

+Normally freshly passed urine is clear and pale yellow - yellow depending on their concentration.
+When left to stand cloudiness may develop due to the precipitation of urates in acid urine (or) phosphate and carbonates in alkaline urine.
+The presence of urates makes the urine to appear pink (or) orange colour.